MATYK233/CliRoom/README.md

-# What is this idea about
+# What is this idea about -- in development
 - cli tool for creating server and client side virtual clasrooms
 - can be accessed with web browser, or native console aplication
 - server is written in _C_ language, and supports multiple lavels of access, for teachers, admins and students